-Every day, we make the short drive to the Ksamil beaches.
+Every day, we make a short drive to the Ksamil beaches.
 If you ever consider traveling to this region, Ksamil is where you’ll find postcard-perfect scenes of Mediterranean paradise.
 Also, the Ksamil beaches are the most beautiful beaches in Saranda and the most visited during the summer.

 The powdered sand here is soft under your feet and the water is clean and crystal clear.
 Additionally, if you enjoy lunch or drinks at Legisi Beach Restaurant, a lounger comes free of charge to enjoy after your meal.

 The Twin Islands

 From Legisi Beach Restaurant, we highly recommend renting a water taxi and making the short “drive” to the Twin Islands.
 In total, there are four small islands easily reachable from shore, however, the Twin Islands are definitely the most notable.

 Sadly, during the socialist period, access to these idyllic islands was strictly prohibited.
 The regime feared that the islets would be used as stepping stones for Albanians to escape to Greece.